Thank you.

 I know.

-I understand distracting from a particular want.
+I understand distracting from a particular one.

-Ignoring the want.
+Ignoring the want,

-Don't touch it when it comes up.
+Don't touch it when it comes out.

-Being able from a place of will,
+A place of will,

 Of decision,

-To not want,
+To not want.

 I don't understand.